 In addition, the CPA and the Criminal Law Amendment Act 105 of 1997 (CLA) prescribe minimum sentences for a variety of offences, including fraud.
 For example, for a first-time offender convicted of fraud involving an amount exceeding ZAR500,000, the minimum sentence is imprisonment for a period not less than 15 years.
 Only substantial and compelling circumstances may justify a deviation from the minimum sentences prescribed by the CPA and the CLA.

-The parameters set out in the above-mentioned legislation will be used as a basis and then mitigating and aggravating circumstances will be considered in determining the appropriate sentence.
-Mitigating and aggravating circumstances may include the accused's co-operation with the relevant authorities.
-When determining if a sentence is appropriate courts will consider the principles set out in S v Zinn 1969 2 SA 537 (A) 540 being:
+The parameters set out in the above-mentioned legislation will be used as a basis, and then mitigating and aggravating circumstances will be considered in determining the appropriate sentence.
+Mitigating and aggravating circumstances may include the accused's co-operation with the relevant authorities

 The CPA also provides for the general rules regarding the assessment of penalties in relation to plea agreements (see 2.8 Plea Agreements).